sbouii/grafana-ansible/README.md

 [![Build Status](https://travis-ci.org/sbouii/grafana-ansible.svg?branch=master)](https://travis-ci.org/sbouii/grafana-ansible)

-This is an ansible role for installing Grafana on Debian and RedHat distributions , it doesn't handle the configuration aspect of
-Grafana .
-I prefer always to separe the installation and the configuration/monitoring aspect of a software for organizing  purposes.It uses the infrastructure testing tool **[KitchenCi](http://kitchen.ci/)** to verify if the infrastructure is well setup and configured as expected.
+This is an ansible role for installing Grafana on Debian and RedHat distributions.It uses the infrastructure testing tool **[KitchenCi](http://kitchen.ci/)** to verify if the infrastructure is well setup and configured as expected.

 ## Requirements